Praqma/automated-branch-pipelines/docs/demo-setup.md

 * Clone the Bitbucket repository somewhere local
 * Add/edit a file and commit it
 * Push to Git.
 This should trigger:
-  * A log message in the service that a request has been received from the Bitbucket hook.
+  * A log message in the service that a request has been received from the Bitbucket hook
-  * A build of the seed job on Jenkins.
+  * A build of the seed job on Jenkins